cpfaff/Open-Science-Thesis/README.md

 The Open-Science-Thesis
-[repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document scaffold which is thought to be forked and used for scientific thesis writing on GitHub.
-The document combines the typesetting capabilities of LaTeX with the R programming language for statistics, using the [Knitr](http://yihui.name/knitr/) package.
-This combination allows for the creation of executable documents that enhance the reproducibility of your research documents.
+[repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document scaffold (or project) which is thought to be forked and used for scientific thesis writing on GitHub.
+The document combines the typesetting capabilities of LaTeX with the R programming language for statistics, using the [Knitr](http://yihui.name/knitr/) R package.
+This combination allows to create executable documents that enhance the reproducibility of your research documents.

 The Open-Science-Thesis offers a clean and logical folder structure and lots of examples of typical typesetting requirements to help you typeset your thesis.
 It comes with a makefile that helps you to compile, clean and archive the document.
-For an example see the PDF file inside of the repository or have a look into the impressions section below.
+For an example see the PDF file inside of the repository or have a look into the sections below.

 ### Development Note